evagabriela/WDI/curriculum/week-01/03-wireframes-layouts-grid-systems/README.md

 ---

 <a name="introduction-wf"></a>
-## Introduction: Topic (10 mins)
+## Introduction: Wireframes (10 mins)

 Wireframes illustrate how the user navigates to and interfaces with information presented to them.
-A wireframe answers questions as general as "How does a user access the About page?" and as specific as "What will change on the screen if the user clicks 'submit'?"
-Most wireframes are free of any color or visual design elements, and simply show boxes and lines with notations to outline user interactions.
+A wireframe answers questions as general as _"How does a user access the About page?"_ and as specific as _"What will change on the screen if the user clicks 'submit'?"_ Most wireframes are free of any color or visual design elements, and simply show boxes and lines with notations to outline user interactions.

 ![Wireframe](assets/wireframe.png)

 ### Wireframes in the Wild
 As a developer, you'll often build pages and sites from wireframes created by User Experience (UX) Designers.
-Wireframes should detail out any and all functionality on the page.
+Wireframes should detail any and all functionality on the page.
 If building a website was like building a house, wireframes might be considered the blueprints of the site.
-They're an important element of communication between the design and engineer teams.
+They're an important element of communication between the design and engineering teams.

 ### Want to Create Your Own?

+#### Wireframes
 Wireframing before you build a page or site can be a helpful exercise to plan the functionality and basic layout– especially if your team doesn't have UX Designers.
 Low-fi wireframes, often called thumbnail sketches, are an easy and quick way to begin.
-Thumbnail sketches are meant to be drawn quickly, as a way to fast-prototype different layouts for your content.
+Thumbnail sketches are meant to be drawn quickly, as a way to prototype different layouts for your content.
 They consist of very simple boxes and lines to represent different elements on the page.

 ![Thumbnail Sketches](assets/thumbnail-sketches.jpg)
 [via sopachu.wordpress.com](https://soapchu.wordpress.com/category/traditional-illustrations/)

+#### User Stories
 You might also start by creating User Stories.
 Imagine 3-4 different types of users that will come to your site.
-Is is a first-time user?
+Is this a first-time user?
 A user hesitant to sign up?
 A user who's been a member of the site for years?
 How will these personas change the function of your site?

 Assuming the identity of these users, ask yourself these questions as you sketch out your site:
 - Will the users understand what this product or service does?